Confused about the difference between

 How much of the manga does an anime season usually cover?

-What are webtoons and how are they different from manga?
+What are webtoons and how are they different from manga ?

 Key Takeaways: Manga and Anime Summary

-- Manga is Often the Source: While not always the case, a vast majority of popular anime are adaptations of a pre-existing manga, making the manga the original “canon” story.
+Manga is the static, black-and-white print comic, while anime is the dynamic, full-color animation.
+This is the most fundamental difference. - Manga is Often the Source: While not always the case, a vast majority of popular anime are adaptations of a pre-existing

-- Story Can Differ: Anime adaptations may add “filler” content or change plot points for production reasons, meaning the anime and manga stories are not always identical.
+manga , but the anime’s pace is set by the director, which can affect the storytelling and detail. - Story Can Differ: Anime adaptations may add “filler” content or change plot points for production reasons, meaning the anime and

-- Genre is Limitless: Both manga and anime span every genre imaginable, far beyond the common perception of being only action-focused.
+manga and anime span every genre imaginable, far beyond the common perception of being only action-focused. - Global Influence is Growing: While originating in Japan, the styles of both

-- One Isn’t Better, Just Different: The “best” way to experience a story is subjective.
+manga and anime have heavily influenced creators worldwide, leading to a rise in internationally produced, anime-style content. - One Isn’t Better, Just Different: The “best” way to experience a story is subjective.
 Many fans enjoy both mediums to appreciate the original art and the animated spectacle.

 Final Thoughts on What Are Manga and Anime